na0495/mario-with-js/README.md

 # bugs :

-The game is not complted yetn there is many bugs, and the code was heavily inspired by a youtube video
+The game is not complted yet, there is many bugs, and the code was heavily inspired by a youtube video